Could you go to jail for bringing home the office stapler?

 Which items usually go missing from the office?
 Here are the findings from a 2010 OfficeMax survey:

-Why are employees stealing office supplies?
+Why are employees stealing office supplies from work?

 Out of the employees who admitted to bringing office supplies home: